grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/annotation-queries.md

 ### Test the entire annotation query execution flow

-In the next example, we perform an integration test where we test a plugin's entire annotation query data flow.
+In the next example, we perform an integration test where we test a plugin's entire annotation query data flow:

 ```ts title="annotations.spec.ts"
 test('should run successfully and display a success alert box when query is valid', async ({